ERnsTL/flowd/README.md

 To use components:

-1. Add crate dependency (local path recommended)
+1. Add crate dependency (local path or git repository reference)
 2. Register in `flowd.build.toml`
 3. Build